uniflash/uniflash/README.md

 Uniflash is a simple and decentralized protocol for flash loans, trying to follow the design of Uniswap.
 It supports both Eth and ERC20 tokens.
 All the fee goes to users.

 Note that Uniflash is not audited yet, though there are enough test cases.
-It's currently deployed on the Goerli network for testing.
+It's currently deployed on the Ropsten network for testing.

 *For discussing and contributing to the next of Uniflash, please join this telegram group [@Uniflash](https://t.me/Uniflash)*